regel/loudml/docker/compose/README.md

 You can open Chronograf on the host port 8888.
 This is the same Chronograf that you are used to, except for the extended machine learning capabilities.
-In the left toolbar, you can see an entry for Loud ML, and the Data Explorer screen also includes the 1-Click ML button.
+In the left toolbar, you can see an entry for Loud ML, and the Data Explorer screen also includes the 1-Click ML (Create baseline) button.

 To stop all the containers: